 Indicators and usage of past continuous

 Besides a general ongoing action, the past progressive can also be used in other situations.
-In this paragraph, we will elabourate on its usage and key indicators, along with examples that demonstrate the range of this tense.
+In this paragraph, we will elaborate on its usage and key indicators, along with examples that demonstrate the range of this tense.

 Past continuous is often used to describe an action that was in progress when it was interrupted by another action, which is usually in the past simple tense.
 This usage can be quite complex, as it features subordinating conjunctions, such as once, while, before, etc.